 6. Quickly Outgrown

-Another issue many parents complain about for toddler toys is how quickly their little ones outgrow them.
-For example, toy kitchen sets are expensive and immersive toddler toy sets, but you'll only get around three years of play from them (if you're lucky).
+Another issue many parents complain about with toddler toys is how quickly their little ones outgrow them.
+For example, toy kitchen sets are expensive and immersive toddler toys, but you'll only get around 3 years of play from them (if you're lucky).

-You can squeeze more value from your dollar from one nice toddler kitchen set if you have more kids, but that's only if your other kids like them.
+You can squeeze more value out of your dollar from one nice toddler kitchen set if you have more kids, but that's only if your other kids like them.
 I've learned from having my own kids that I cannot bank on kids enjoying the same things.
 Each one is unique!

 7. Parent Required for Interest